An Officer Who Shot Breonna Taylor Is Suing Taylor's Boyfriend For "Emotional Distress"

 Mattingly’s lawsuit also comes in the wake of Breonna Taylor’s heartbreaking grand jury decision, in which no officers were indicted for killing her.
 Only one of the three officers who killed Taylor was indicted, but the charge against former officer Brett Hankison was for first-degree wanton endangerment for firing into and disturbing other apartments surrounding Taylor’s — not for shooting Taylor.

-“I know we did the legal, moral and ethical thing that night,” Mattingly wrote in an email in September, later saying, “good guys are demonized, and criminals are canonized.”
+“I know we did the legal, moral and ethical thing that night,” Mattingly wrote in an email in September, later saying, “good guys are demonised, and criminals are canonised.”

 Now, as the case wears on, her family and loved ones, including Walker, are still seeking justice — and protests and actions continue to be held in her honour.